drewstopherlee/plex-docs/docs/jellyseerr/requests.md

   author: Andrew Shaffer
 ---

-Overseerr is used primarily as a way for you to request media to be added to Plex.
+Jellyseerr is used primarily as a way for you to request media to be added to Plex.
 All requests must be approved before they begin downloading, and TV requests may take a little longer as they typically have to be downloaded one season at a time.

 :::warning

-Please be aware that requests made using Overseerr are visible to **all other users** of Overseerr.
+Please be aware that requests made using Jellyseerr are visible to **all other users** of Jellyseerr.

 :::